 Dr David Baraglia

-Senior Lecturer, School of Mathematical Sciences
+Senior Lecturer, School of Computer and Mathematical Sciences

 Whether you intend to work in research or industry, a higher degree by research can give you a competitive edge throughout your career.